 produced and saved hereunder, provided the same is sold under an arm’s-length, competitively-negotiated

-contracts for a sale of such product with a purchaser who is not an "Affiliate" of Lessee as that term is defined below.
+contract for a sale of such product with a purchaser who is not an “Affiliate” of Lessee as that term is defined below.

 (this is the part I am interested in) (I also looked up arm’s length a couple of months ago)

-If such product is not sold under an arm's length, competitively-negotiated contract with a purchaser who is not an Affiliate of Lessee or is used off the Leased Premise, the Market Value of such product shall be the higher of either (I) the price actually received by Lessee for the sale of oil and other liquefied hydrocarbons produced and saved hereunder or attributable to the Leased Premise or (ii) the market value at the well of oil and other liquefied hydrocarbons of like grade and gravity prevailing in Texas RRC District 2 on the day the oil and other hydrocarbons are run from the lease."
+If such product is not sold under an arm’s length, competitively-negotiated contract with a purchaser who is not an Affiliate of Lessee or is used off the Leased Premise, the Market Value of such product shall be the higher of either (I) the price actually received by Lessee for the sale of oil and other liquefied hydrocarbons produced and saved hereunder or attributable to the Leased Premise or (ii) the market value at the well of oil and other liquefied hydrocarbons of like grade and gravity prevailing in Texas Railroad Commission District 2 on the day the oil and other hydrocarbons are run from the lease."

-It sounds to me whichever of the two prices is higher goes to the lesser.
-The word "hedging" is never mentioned in the contract.
+It sounds to me whichever of the two prices is higher goes to the lessor.
+The word “hedging” is never mentioned in the contract.
 The lawyer who wrote the contract had a good reputation and was said to write contracts favorable to the land owner.
 Any input good or bad is appreciated.
 Eric

 The only reason I am bringing it up is that it was mentioned on the company webpage.
 I can’t imagine a large